home-assistant/developers.home-assistant/docs/data_entry_flow_index.md

 ### Show Form

 This result type will show a form to the user to fill in.
 You define the current step, the schema of the data (using voluptuous) and optionally a dictionary of errors.
-Title and description of the step will be provided via the translation file.
-Where this is defined depends on the context of the data entry flow.

 ```python
 class ExampleConfigFlow(data_entry_flow.FlowHandler):